Makyla Curtis – Writer, Artist, Essayist, Printmaker and Letterpress printer.

 I completed an Master of Arts with first class honours at the University of Auckland in 2017.
 I recently extended my Certificate in Languages to a Diploma (which means I have three more papers in te reo Māori to complete).
-I have also just enrolled in the AUT Master of Visual Arts programme for 2019.
+I am enrolled in the AUT Master of Visual Arts programme for 2019.

 Awards and Achievements